GabeScott/standard-works-vault/General Conference/1984 October - Keeping the Covenants We Make at Baptism.md

 With the sunlight on his wet hair and a radiance on his face, Jeremy felt a reverent calm, and he confided in me with wonder and excitement, “I was baptized in a river just like Jesus!”

 The spot in the River Jordan where Jesus was baptized by John the Baptist must have looked something like this beautiful place where we stood.
 I could almost hear John protesting, “I have need to be baptized of thee, and comest thou to me?”
-Then the quiet, calm reply of the Savior, “Suffer it to be so now: for thus it becometh us to fulfil all righteousness.”
-(Matt.
-3:14–15.)
+Then the quiet, calm reply of the Savior, “Suffer it to be so now: for thus it becometh us to fulfil all righteousness.” ([[Matthew 3.14|Matt.
+3:14–15]][[Matthew 3.15|]].)

 And Jesus was baptized to fulfill the law and to give us the pattern to follow.

 When Jeremy’s father said amen to the words of his son’s confirmation prayer, I looked at that young boy and wondered if he was ready for the responsibility of the covenant he had just made.
 Would he follow the teachings of Jesus by living a new and renewed life?
 Did he understand his commitment to bear witness to the world of Jesus Christ?

 I think a great deal about these things because children are my special concern.
-I tell you that they can and do honor their commitments made in the waters of baptism.
+I tell you that they *can* and *do* honor their commitments made in the waters of baptism.

 You will find examples of them around the world—like Lisa.
 Lisa, age eleven, lives in England.
 She came home from school one day feeling very excited.
 She had been asked to read a part in the school devotional assembly the following morning.
 She said to her mother, “But some of the words are wrong.”
 Her mother discovered that one paragraph referred to God and the Holy Ghost as being one and the same person.
 Lisa and her mother decided to write a letter to Lisa’s teacher explaining that this paragraph was contrary to Lisa’s belief, and that she would feel much happier leaving it out.